Dr Hall:

 Joshua,

-No, with the metal foundation under the dental crown, as long as the metal is intact, the tooth should be protected.
-If the sharp edges irritate your tongue, you may have to have it smoothed.
-But have it checked when you're due for your next regular checkup to make sure there isn't a hole in the metal, too, or something.
+No, you shouldn’t need to worry.
+With the metal foundation under the dental crown, as long as the metal is intact, the tooth should be protected.
+If there are sharp edges that irritate your tongue, you may have to have it smoothed.
+But have it checked when you’re due for your next regular checkup to make sure there isn’t a hole in the metal, too, or something.

 —Dr. Hall